Narrow AI applications should be developed.

 What about cooperation with businesses, sir?

-In fact, Viettel has recently provided infrastructure to a number of localities; specifically, it is deploying infrastructure to support Hoa Binh province, located at Viettel; supporting Lang Son to build a new data center (TTDL), moving from the old TTDL.
+In fact, Viettel has recently provided infrastructure for a number of localities; specifically, it is deploying infrastructure to support Hoa Binh province, located at Viettel; supporting Lang Son to build a new data center (TTDL), transferring from the old TTDL.
 At the same time, the option of renting AI service infrastructure is also recommended for state agencies, because it saves investment costs, system upgrades, equipment maintenance and operation costs, and does not waste resources.
-This solution has a favorable legal basis, which is Decree 82/2024/ND-CP, which has regulations to support and create more favorable conditions for renting IT services.
+This solution has a favorable legal basis, as Decree 82/2024/ND-CP has regulations to support and create more favorable conditions for renting IT services.

 Can you be more specific about how other countries have done it successfully?